alexpaul/NetworkHelperSPM/README.md

 ## Installation

 Currently NetworkHelperSPM only has support for Swift package manager.
 To install copy this github url ```https://github.com/alexpaul/NetworkHelperSPM``` and navigate to Xcode.
 Once in Xcode select File -> Swift Packages -> Add Package Dependency and paste the copied url into the search field in the presented dialog.
-In the Choose Package Options select the Version Rules which should be the presented default and click Next then Finish.
+In the Choose Package Options select the Version Rules option which should be the presented default choice and click Next then Finish.
 At this point the package should have been installed successfully.

 ## Usage